-“The cost to bring the existing buildings to current building standards would far exceed the benefits.
+“The cost to bring the existing buildings to current standards would far exceed the benefits.
 They have reached the end of their useful life in terms of infrastructure and capacity.
-The building will easily last one-hundred years and will result in energy cost savings.
+The [canopies] will easily last 100 years and will result in energy cost savings."

 - Chancellor Dr. Joan Smith.

 Yosemite Community College District's first solar PV project was built at

 Modesto Junior College where the 311.9 kW design was the cornerstone of